 Most of the Helios lenses out there have seen repairs or have been refurbished or repacked.

-After owning several of the Helios lenses for several years now, I find they can develop issues depending on how well they were refurbished.
-One of my lenses sprouted mold inside, on another one the oil that lubricates all the parts has become very juicy, and then my 40M has developed a lot of haze.
+After owning several Helios lenses for several years now, I find they can develop issues depending on how well they were refurbished.
+One of my lenses sprouted mold inside, the oil that lubricates all the parts became very juicy on another, and then my 40M developed a lot of haze.

-So you’ll need to be a little careful, you don’t want oil or grease dripping from your lens onto your sensor.
-I’ve had that happen and it’s not fun to clean up.
-Actually, in my case, I think it evaporated into my sensor and left little oily spots everywhere, took forever to clean.
+So you’ll need to be a little careful.
+You don’t want oil or grease dripping from your lens onto your sensor.
+I’ve had that happen, and it’s not fun to clean up.
+Actually, in my case, I think it evaporated into my sensor and left little oily spots everywhere, taking forever to clean.

 How The Different Helios Lenses Compare

 I still have the 44M, the 44M-2, and the 44m-4.
-I don’t really love any one-off them the most, they each have something I really like, and something I really don’t like.
+I don’t love any one-off them the most, they each have something I like, and something I don’t like.

 Helios Lens Performance – Are They Good?

-All of the Helios lenses I own are fairly sharp at around f5.6 and decent enough at f2 (if you can manage to hit focus), what I really love is the flares they produce.
+All of the Helios lenses I own are fairly sharp at around f5.6 and decent enough at f2 (if you can manage to hit focus).
+What I love about them is the flares they produce.

-Not only can they create some nice shapes, but also they do this thing where the highlights will glow a little.
-Especially on the 44M.
-It’s something I really love about these old lenses and is a characteristic that you sadly don’t really get with modern lenses anymore.
+Not only can they create some nice shapes, but they also do this thing where the highlights will glow a little, especially on the 44M.
+It’s something I love about these old lenses and is a characteristic you sadly don’t get with modern lenses anymore.
 Especially with Fujifilm lenses because their coatings are so damn good.

-You will see some issues with CA in high contrast out of focus areas but it’s not really a huge issue.
+You will see some issues with CA in high-contrast, out-of-focus areas, but it’s not a huge issue.

-Check out my Helios 50mm f2 44m-2 review if you want to see more details on the performance on that lens.
+Check out my Helios 58mm f2 44m-2 review if you want to see more details on the performance of that lens.

 Classic Lenses vs Modern Chinese Lenses

-With brands like 7Artisans, TTArtisans, Meike etc, is it worth even buying these classic lenses anymore?
+With brands like 7Artisans, TTArtisans, Meike, etc., is it worth buying these classic lenses anymore?

 Yes and No.

-Yes, in that none of these Chinese brands have really nailed it when it comes to full-frame classic lenses.
+Yes, none of these Chinese brands have nailed it when it comes to full-frame classic lenses.
 Their APS-C lenses are great and have a nice classic rendering with a ton of pop and sometimes cool flaring patterns, like the Pergear 35mm, 50mm, or 25mm.
-But I’ve yet to really find a full-frame lens that’s comparable to a helios.
+But I’ve yet to find a full-frame lens comparable to a Helios.

-So for full-frame, it’s still worth collecting old Minolta, Canon, Helios, Industar, Jupiter, etc lenses.
-For APS-C, you can get a lot of cool results from TTartisans, 7Artisans, Pergear, etc. Unless maybe if you use speed boosters / focal reducers on your APS-C cameras.
+So, for full-frame, it’s still worth collecting old Minolta, Canon, Helios, Industar, Jupiter, etc. lenses.
+For APS-C, you can get a lot of cool results from TTartisans, 7Artisans, and Pergear, unless you use speed boosters / focal reducers on your APS-C cameras.

-If you shoot Sony, there is actually an autofocus A-Mount screw drive to E-Mount adapter now, which is really great if you have old AF Minolta lenses.
+If you shoot Sony, there is an autofocus A-Mount screw drive to E-Mount adapter now, which is great if you have old AF Minolta lenses.